Lay of the Land: A second chance for Pittsburgh’s lost decor

 Motivated by our planet’s health and Pittsburgh’s ambitious creatives, Maggie Rapp has gradually transformed her Oakmont home into a time machine.
 Under the alias Lay of the Land, the Northern Pa. native started upcycling — tracking down and repurposing the lost goods of yesteryear — in 2016.

 “I want to prevent forgotten furniture and decor from heading to landfills,” says Rapp.
 “We are a world of consumers…over-consumers, actually.
 So many things are used for a short time and then disposed of.
-If we all used a little less, or reused the things we already have, it would have such a positive impact on our planet.”
+If we all used a little less or reused the things we already have, it would have such a positive impact on our planet.”

-“I love the vast reach of being an online business,” she says.
-“But Pittsburgh is full of open-minded, hard-working people.
-I feel super-lucky to live in a place [that’s] so accepting and supportive of what I do.”
+“I love the vast reach of being an online business, but Pittsburgh is full of open-minded, hard-working people,” she says.
+“I feel super lucky to live in a place so accepting and supportive of what I do.”